crosswise1/crosswy_baxter_CSCI2270_FinalProject/README.md

 1) Download ZIP
 2) Extract files into directory of your choice
 3) Type "make" into the terminal while in the correct directory.
-4) The "ele" executable should be created.
-To start the program, simply enter "./ele" into the console.
+4) The "elevator" executable should be created.
+To start the program, simply enter "./elevator" into the terminal.
 5) Enter people1.txt as the filename when prompted.

 You may reset the program whenever you wish in order to test a custom .txt file.
 When using a different file, make sure to follow the same structure as people1.txt.